xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 With a sufficiently accurate profile, the Lawgiver can Roll ??? one week before an individual she has profiled is planning to undertake any sort of premeditated larcenous enterprise; examples might include robbing a bank, staging a kidnapping, attempting an assassination, or, in the case of the Yozis, escaping from Hell.
 Success grants the Solar an idea of what the subject plans to do, including at least the general location, and nature of the crime: "Splendid Magister is planning to illegally experiment on hun souls within a private, hidden manse on the Blessed Isle", "the Ebon Dragon is going to try to break out of Hell with the assistance of a Yozi cult in Denandsor" or "Tammuz is going to attempt to murder his lover aboard a pleasure yacht."

+### Ghost-Eating Technique
+`Mind or Body 2, Enabler`

+Allows a normal attack to strike dematerialised spirits, bypassing any Armor or damage reduction it might have.

+Any damage the target suffers is awarded to her as Essence.

+A spirit slain by this attack is destroyed permanently and the Solar may to draw the rent and torn essence of the spirit into her limbs and through her chakras, embodying it.
+For the rest of the Scene, the Exalt gains (Tier) powers or traits based on the Charms and themes of the destroyed spirit, to be decided by the GM.

 ### Keen Understanding of the Core Imperfection